OmkarVetal12/changeLogPOC1/readme.md

-i am main branch with added space and also version bump
+i am main branch with added space and updated by A